Alabama voters will see state parks amendment on primary election ballot - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) — When voters hit the polls on May 24, they’ll find one statewide amendment on the ballot.
 The state parks amendment, as it is referred to, would amend the state constitution and create an $85 million dollar bond.

-That funding would go towards the improvement and maintenance of state parks.Search underway for missing 15-year-old girl in Fultondale
+That funding would go towards the improvement and maintenance of state parks.Huntsville to celebrate Earth Day with event at Hays Nature Preserve

 According to text included in a sample ballot from the Alabama Secretary of State, the measure is a result of the passing of House Bill 565 during the 2021 Alabama Legislative Session.